ryan-mcclue/ryan-mcclue/src/emb-interview.md

+INTERVIEWING:
+1. Resume

+2. Phone Screens:
+  - technical word bingo

+3. In Person:
+  In interview, as a student can bring modern software practices (perhaps a diversity of thought, to get a 360degree view of subject) This is the portfolio I have, here is want I can bring

+  * Want to know can they work with you
+  * Want to know can you do the job
+  (know failures)

+  Ask you to write pseudo-code solving a problem, e.g. 4-way intersection:
+    - ask clarifying details so they know thinking about big picture (problem include a timeout for sensors that aren't working) (state machine)

+  Ask the interviewer:
+    - do you like your job?
+    - describe typical work day?

+  situational interviewing

+  Respect and appreciate the time taken for the interviewer (spent all day on call)

+  1. Creativity
+  2. Technical Knowledge
+  3. People Skills

 ## Questions (with real-life examples)
 If don't know, say how you would find out. e.g. x11 frame rate, email, docs etc.
 * What happens before main?